junxit/us-congress-bills-110/metadata.md

 - 2007-09-14 — Placed on the House Calendar, Calendar No. 111.
 - 2007-09-14 — Reported by the Committee on Transportation.
 H. Rept.
 110-324.
 - 2007-09-14 — Reported by the Committee on Transportation.
 H. Rept.
 110-324.
+- 2007-10-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-10-16 — Considered under suspension of the rules. (consideration: CR H11607-11609)
+- 2007-10-16 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+549.
+- 2007-10-16 — Mr. Cummings moved to suspend the rules and agree to the resolution.
+- 2007-10-17 — Considered as unfinished business. (consideration: CR H11655-11656)
+- 2007-10-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-17 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 976). (text: CR 10/16/2007 H11607)
+- 2007-10-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 976).(text: CR 10/16/2007 H11607)